Kraków: Districts

-The Old Town district of Kraków is home to about 6,000 historic sites and more than 2,000,000 works of art.
-Its rich variety of heritage architecture includes Romanesque (e.g., St. Andrew's Church, Kraków), Renaissance, Baroque and Gothic buildings.
+The Old Town district of Kraków is home to about six thousand historic sites and more than two million works of art.
+Its rich variety of heritage architecture includes Romanesque (e.g. St. Andrew's Church), Renaissance (e.g. Kraków Cloth Hall), Baroque (e.g. Saints Peter and Paul Church) and Gothic buildings.
 Kraków's palaces, churches, theatres and mansions display a great variety of color, architectural details, stained glass, paintings, sculptures, and furnishings.

 In the Market Square stands the Gothic St. Mary's Basilica (Kościół Mariacki).
-It was rebuilt in the 14th-century and features the famous wooden altar (Altarpiece of Veit Stoss), the largest Gothic altarpiece in the world, carved by Veit Stoss.
-From the church's main tower a trumpet call (hejnał mariacki), is sounded every hour.
+Rebuilt in the 14th century, it features the famous wooden altar (Altarpiece of Veit Stoss), the largest Gothic altarpiece in the world, carved by Veit Stoss.
+A trumpet call (hejnał mariacki) is sounded every hour from the church's main tower.
 The melody, which used to announce the opening and closing of city gates, ends unexpectedly in midstream.
 According to legend, the tune was played during the 13th-century Tatar invasion by a guard warning citizens against the attack.
-He was shot by an archer of the invading Tatar forces whilst playing, the bugle call breaking off at the moment he died.
-The story was recounted in a book published in 1928 called The Trumpeter of Krakow, by Eric P. Kelly, which won a Newbery Award.
+Whilst playing, he was shot by an archer of the invading Tatar forces and the bugle call broke off at the moment he died.
+The story is recounted in Eric P. Kelly's 1928 book The Trumpeter of Krakow, which won a Newbery Award.

 The current divisions were introduced by the Kraków City Hall on 19 April 1995.
-Districts were assigned Roman numerals as well as the name: Stare Miasto (I), Grzegórzki (II), Prądnik Czerwony (III), Prądnik Biały (IV), Łobzów (V), Bronowice (VI), Zwierzyniec (VII), Dębniki (VIII), Łagiewniki-Borek Fałęcki (IX), Swoszowice (X), Podgórze Duchackie (XI), Bieżanów-Prokocim (XII), Podgórze (XIII), Czyżyny (XIV), Mistrzejowice (XV), Bieńczyce (XVI), Wzgórza Krzesławickie (XVII), and Nowa Huta (XVIII).
+The districts were each assigned a Roman numeral as well as a name: Stare Miasto (I), Grzegórzki (II), Prądnik Czerwony (III), Prądnik Biały (IV), Krowodrza (V), Bronowice (VI), Zwierzyniec (VII), Dębniki (VIII), Łagiewniki-Borek Fałęcki (IX), Swoszowice (X), Podgórze Duchackie (XI), Bieżanów-Prokocim (XII), Podgórze (XIII), Czyżyny (XIV), Mistrzejowice (XV), Bieńczyce (XVI), Wzgórza Krzesławickie (XVII), and Nowa Huta (XVIII).